-An ALTSVC frame on a client-initiated stream indicates that the conveyed alternative service is associated with the origin of that stream.
+An ALTSVC frame from a server to a client on a client-initiated stream indicates that the conveyed alternative service is associated with the origin of that stream.

-An ALTSVC frame on stream 0 indicates that the conveyed alternative service is associated with the origin contained in the Origin field of the frame.
+An ALTSVC frame from a server to a client on stream 0 indicates that the conveyed alternative service is associated with the origin contained in the Origin field of the frame.
 An association with an origin that the client does not consider authoritative for the current connection MUST be ignored.